 What Are the Odds?!

 Three spectators.
 Three shuffled decks.
 Each reverses a single card in their pack sight unseen.
 Despite the odds, all three decks are spread to show that each spectator has reversed the exact same card.
 A stunning coincidence!

 Wax On, Wax Off

 A classic of magic with a new twist and a new presentational hook.
 A spectator locates their freely chosen card by stabbing an indifferent card into the deck while the cards are held behind their back.
 The selection then proves to be the only odd-backed card in the entire deck.
 No forces!

 A random mystery card is placed aside.
 Two spectators each think of a playing card.
 The first selection is signed and used for an extremely visual transposition sequence in the first spectator’s hands.
-The mystery card then revealed to be the second spectator’s thought of card!
+The mystery card is then revealed to be the second spectator’s thought-of card!

 The Time Travel Paradox

 An exploration of the Any Card At Number plot.
 The spectator counts down to a selected number in a deck that they have had in their pocket from the onset and finds their freely named card.
 A devastating fooler!

 A new variation of head-to-head poker is demonstrated.
 Although designed to prevent any form of cheating at the card table, the magician is somehow able to beat the odds in this game every time.
 A beautifully designed swindle!

 Fate and serendipity are explored in this three-phase routine that combines a unique solution to the two-card transposition plot and Dai Vernon’s classic Triumph plot.
 An ideal effect to perform for a dating or married couple.

 Let’s Cut A Deal

 A red deck and a blue deck are shuffled by a spectator.
 They randomly cut to a card in the blue deck.
 Without looking at the faces, the magician dead cuts to the same card in the spectator-shuffled red deck.
 A completely hands-off wonder!

 Cutting the Spades